The Judds, Ray Charles join the Country Music Hall of Fame

 Fans gathered outside the museum, drawn to a white floral bouquet outside the entrance and a small framed photo of Naomi Judd below.
 A single rose was laid on the ground.

-Charles’ induction showcased his genre-defying country releases, which showed the genre’s commercial appeal.
+Charles’ induction showcased his genre-defying country releases, which demonstrated country music’s commercial appeal.
 The Georgia-born singer and piano player grew up listening to the Grand Ole Opry and in 1962 released “Modern Sounds in Country and Western Music,” which became one of the best selling country releases of his era.

-The piano player, blinded and orphaned at a young age, is best known for R&B, gospel and soul, but his decision to record country music changed the way the world thought about the genre, expanding audiences in the Civil Rights era.

 Charles’ version of “I Can’t Stop Loving You,” spent five weeks on top of the Billboard 100 chart and remains one of his most popular songs.
 He died in 2004.